 This is an excellent option because most applicants need more life insurance coverage than the basic plan offers.
 It’s important that you get enough coverage to provide for your loved ones if anything tragic were to happen to you.

 Permanent AARP Insurance

-As with the permanent life insurance, this offer protection that will last a lifetime with up to $15,000 in protection for the first two years alone.
-Also, there is no physical exam and the premiums do not go up over time.
-While there are no health questions, there is an extra mortality risk charge that is included.
+As with the permanent life insurance, this offer coverage that will last a lifetime with up to $15,000 in coverage.
+Also, there is no exam and no premium increase.
+There is a mortality risk charge.

 We have many carriers that cater to people over 60 years-old seeking affordable life insurance coverage.
 With over 60+ of the best life insurance companies at our disposal, a good majority of them will come in better priced than what you can get with AARP.
 In fact, we’ve replaced several policies from AARP clients that were floored on how much less they could obtain a policy.